jackal7819/resume-dmitry/README.md

 ## Why a New Job?

-Dmitry is eager for new challenges and is ready to apply his experience and skills in a new field.
+Dmytro is eager for new challenges and is ready to apply his experience and skills in a new field.
 He is seeking an opportunity to develop professionally and succeed in the field of mechanics.